Ayodamope-A/VQE-Molecular-Simulation---Summer-2026/README.md

 ## Project Status

 This project is currently under development as part of our beginner-level study of quantum computing and VQE.

+- `references.md` — Research papers and resources used in the project.